oilsinwater/learnyounode/README.md

 # learnyounode

-### solutions to learnyounode challenges of node.io
+### solutions to learnyounode challenges from node.io